Remedying the Body: Plastic Surgery and the Politics of Embodiment in Korea

 Public Scholarship

-- “ASMR—Digital Intimacy and Care,” in Watch & Chill 2.0: Streaming Senses exhibition catalogue.
+- “ASMR—Digital Intimacy and Care,” Watch & Chill 2.0: Streaming Senses exhibition catalogue.
 Seoul: Museum of Modern and Contemporary Art, 2023.

-- “How ‘Gangnam Style’ Saved My Life,” in Zócalo Public Square.
+- “How ‘Gangnam Style’ Saved My Life,” Zócalo Public Square.
 July 15, 2019.

-- “Interview of Valery Jung Estabrook,” in AKAA: The Archive of Korean Artists in America.
+- “Interview of Valery Jung Estabrook,” AKAA: The Archive of Korean Artists in America.
 April 26, 2019.

-- “Yuhaksaenggwa nanmin [International Students and Refugees],” in Kyŏnggyeŏmnŭn P’eminijŭm: Cheju Yemen Nanmin’gwa P’eminijŭmŭi Ŭngdap [Feminism Without Borders: A Response to the Yemeni Refugees in Jeju].
+- “Yuhaksaenggwa nanmin [International Students and Refugees],” Kyŏnggyeŏmnŭn P’eminijŭm: Cheju Yemen Nanmin’gwa P’eminijŭmŭi Ŭngdap [Feminism Without Borders: A Response to the Yemeni Refugees in Jeju].
 Edited by Kim Sŏnhye.
 Seoul: Waon, 2019.